 In a sense the user context mechanism has superseeded the JSON comment capabilities.
 ISC would like to encourage people to use user-context in favor of the older mechanisms and we hope to deprecate JSON comments one day in the future.
 To promote this way of storing comments, Kea code is able to understand JSON comments, but converts them to user context on the fly.
-For the time being, the comments entries in user-context are converted back to JSON comments to keep backward compatibility, but that conversion is expected to go away soon.
+The comments entries in user-context were converted back to JSON comments to keep backward compatibility, but that conversion went away in version 1.7.9.